ChewingPencils/sequential_due_app_tasks/sequential due app tasks.md

 ## How it Works

 The Launch Center Pro Action will create the initial task.
-Once the task completed, Due app will prompt the user to open the the embedded URL.
+Once the task completed, Due app will prompt the user to open the embedded URL.
 With one confirmation tap, the second task is created.

 ## The URL